 – Maarten Lambrechts’ work on Eurovision and Google searches and his making off are well worth a reading

 – The Economist already covered the paper I mentioned.
 I absolutely love the simplicity they chose for their chart, but I wanted to show more data and only recent one, so I went for another visualisation.

 The dataviz challenge

-I wouldn’t have been able to create this viz without
+I wouldn’t have been able to create this viz in Tableau without

 – the hex map without Daniel Rowlands‘ Tableau Tilemap generator